HolgerBovbjerg/AIS-wiki/docs/index.md

     This is our internal wiki where you can find information about our section as well as practical information, templates and tutorials.
 </p>

-## Overview
+## About The Section
 The AI and Sound Section is affiliated with the Department of Electronic Systems at Aalborg University.
-Our research focuses on Acoustics, AI and machine learning, signal processing and user testing, as well as their various applications such as speech enhancement or sound zones.
+Our research focuses on Acoustics, AI, Machine Learning, Signal Processing and User Tests.

 ## Our Projects
 We are involved in several innovative projects, collaborating with both industry and academic partners to push the boundaries of what is possible.

-Feel free to explore [our projects](pages/projects/projects.md) and reach if you are interested in collaboration!
+Explore the various projects on the [projects](pages/projects/projects.md) page.

 ## Contact Information
 - **Head of Section**: Jan Østergaard